see the columnists' predictions for the 21st round

 The 2022 Brazilian Championship returns to the field today (6) soon with ten teams entering the field.
-Highlight for São Paulo x Flamengo, at Morumbi, at 8:30 pm (from Brasília), and Avaí x Corinthians, at 7:00 pm, with Timão going to Ressacada to follow in the heels of leader Palmeiras.
+Highlight for São Paulo vs Flamengo, at Morumbi, at 8:30 pm (from Brasília), and Avaí vs Corinthians, at 7 pm, with Timão going to Ressacada to follow in the heels of leader Palmeiras.

 Tomorrow (7), it’s the turn of Abel Ferreira’s team to try to get the fifth consecutive victory in the competition to continue with a comfortable advantage at the tip — the game is at Allianz, at 16:00.